-Can you prevent fibroids from forming in your uterus?
-No — despite the numerous ads online, natural methods cannot prevent or cure fibroids on their own.
+If you are wondering “are fibroids preventable” you are likely concerned that you may be at risk.
+Unfortunately, fibroids cannot be prevented.
+There is no method that will prevent or cure fibroids on its own.
 However, some research shows that healthy lifestyle habits may help you temporarily manage your symptoms.
 Aim to incorporate:

 - Healthy diet: Maintaining a diet rich with green vegetables, cruciferous vegetables, fruits, and healthy dairy may decrease the symptoms of fibroids, while diets high in sugar may have the opposite effect in some women.
 If your period is especially heavy or lasts a long time, make sure to eat foods that contain iron to avoid developing an iron deficiency.